Fabbboy/wroom/README.md

 ### Next Steps

+- [ ] Check if function returns if not void
 - [ ] Complain when function return value is not used
 - [ ] Remove unnecessary external enum for expressions
 - [X] Add function call as Statement